klaytn/klaytn-service-sdk/README.md

 <br/>

 # Klaytn Service SDK
 Klaytn Service SDK is a monorepo of all the services in the Klaytn ecosystem.
-Check out [Quick Usage](#quick-usage) to integrate the services in the dapp</p>
+Check out [Quick Usage](#quick-usage) to integrate the services in the dapp

 ## Oracles Module
 ### Witnet